Ordinary Lawsuit of High Value

 The Supreme Court dismissed Villamorey’s amparo, confirming that its procedural rights were not violated when the First Tribunal declined to hear an appeal on execution orders related to Lisa’s dividends.

-Lisa filed a motion requesting that Villamorey and Bosch return dividends seized in 2008.
+Lisa filed a motion requesting that Villamorey and Bosch return dividends seized since 2008.
 Lisa argued that the judgment had been satisfied and no embargoes remained, so the funds must be returned.

-Lisa accused Bosch of contempt for not returning funds
+Lisa accuses Bosch of contempt for not returning funds

 Lisa asked the court to hold Bosch in contempt under Article 1932(8) of the Judicial Code for failing to return dividends held under court order and not rendering any accounting since 2008.